Student showing patient how to exercise

 Master of Science in Nutrition and Exercise Physiology

-The Masters of Science in Nutrition and Exercise Physiology (MS NEP) degree offers students of all undergraduate disciplines a pathway into nutrition and exercise physiology education and research, preparing them for careers in healthcare, academia, and public health.
-In this two-year program, students work closely with faculty members on a research topic in the broad fields of nutrition and exercise physiology.
+The Master of Science in Nutrition and Exercise Physiology (MS NEP) degree offers students of all undergraduate disciplines a pathway into nutrition and exercise physiology education and research.
+The program provides students with advanced preparation and training for doctoral studies in basic and applied sciences, professional degrees, and careers in the health care industry, public health agencies, non-profits, and academia.
+In this two-year program, students work closely with a faculty member as they conduct a research project and prepare a thesis on a research topic related to human nutrition and/or exercise physiology.

 Now Accepting Applications